pombase/website/src/docs/news/2019-03-05-list-go-slim-tool.md

 PomBase's advanced search now allows you to retrieve [GO slim](documentation/pombase-go-slim-documentation) annotations for any set of search results.
-To find GO slim annotations for your own list of *S. pombe* genes, use the advanced search "Gene IDs" option, and then use the "Slim" button on the search results page.
+To find GO slim annotations for your own list of *S. pombe* genes, use the advanced search "Gene names and IDs" option, and then use the "Slim" button on the search results page.

 See the [fission yeast GO slim